PAST ISCF NEWS FOR

 Winner by TKO at 1:47 of the first round Josh Johnson

-11. MIDDLEWEIGHT MMA
+11. ISCF MIDDLEWEIGHT MMA

 Eric Siley (Kansas City, MO.)
 Vs Chris Barrows (Ft.
 Scott, KS.)